EP 250108a/SN 2025kg: Observations of the most nearby Broad-Line Type Ic Supernova following an Einstein Probe Fast X-ray Transient: Radioactive Decay SN Modeling

-We fit this model to the observed light curve as we did in Section~\ref{subsec:arnett}.
-Our fits with this model are shown in Figure~\ref{fig:lc} highlighting broad agreement with the data.
-Compared to the one-zone model, our estimated parameters better match intuition and expectations.
-In particular, we infer a total ejecta mass of $0.8^{+0.5}_{-0.2}~M_{\odot}$ with a ${}^{56}$Ni mass of $0.21 \pm 0.04~M_{\odot}$.
-We also find evidence for significant mixing, with $f_{\rm mix} = 62\pm 20\%$, that is, ${}^{56}$Ni is distributed out into $\sim 60\%$ of the mass layers.
-The lower ${}^{56}$Ni estimate compared to our one-zone model is driven by the high mixing, which reduces the need for a larger central ${}^{56}$Ni as the mixed material has to overcome less adiabatic losses and diffuse through less ejecta.
+In Appendix Section~\ref{subsec:mixing} we present an alternate model in which ${}^{56}$Ni is mixed with the outer SN layers, resulting in a lower best-fit value for the ${}^{56}$Ni mass (0.2 $M_{\odot}$).
 Though this model offers several advantages compared to the one described in Section~\ref{sec:mod}, there are still uncertainties, such as the assumed mass profile, therefore, we conservatively use the ${}^{56}$Ni estimate from both models.
 These masses and mixing provide some strong hints into the progenitor, as we discuss in Section~\ref{sec:discussion}.

-Given the limits of both models, we adopt a conservative range based on both for the ${}^{56}$Ni mass of $0.2-0.6~M_{\odot}$
+Finally, we have assumed that the peak emission is powered entirely by ${}^{56}$Ni decay.
+Shock heating can contribute to the peak emission, reducing the requirements on the ${}^{56}$Ni mass~\citep{Niblett2025}.